-The new structure of the competitions was changed in 2013 to encourage entrants to enjoy a full weekend of motoring competition and give them greater flexibility to choose from the three stand-alone competitions on the historic site at Brooklands and on the circuit at neighbouring Mercedes-Benz World.
+The structure of the competitions allows entrants to enjoy a full weekend of motoring competition and give them greater flexibility to choose from the three stand-alone competitions on the historic site at Brooklands and on the circuit at neighbouring Mercedes-Benz World.
 The competitions will be:

 Each event will have its own class and overall winners, but to achieve a Brooklands Double Twelve award, an entrant must compete in any two of the three events and the combined scores of these two events will decide their Double Twelve placing.

-As well as the main competitions, the Test Hill Challenge will also take place on Saturday.
-This will involve everything from Sinclair C5s, bicycles and motorcycles to giant pre-war racing cars and running races for energetic children up the punishing 352ft (107m) concrete slope.
-Some vehicles may even head down the Hill in a test of their brakes.
+As well as the main competitions, the Test Hill Challenge will also take place on both days.
+This will involve everything from bicycles and motorcycles to giant pre-war racing cars and running races for energetic children up the punishing 352ft (107m) concrete slope.

 With family entertainment once again planned throughout the site and lots more attractions to be announced, this is a weekend for everyone!

 Visitor parking will be in The Heights off Wellington Way - please follow event signage.
 Normal Museum admission prices apply.